 - Editing website content.

-- Review user experience of the website and process existing feedback.
+- Reviewing user experience of the website and process existing feedback.

-Just a few of the skills are volunteer areas that require assistance include:
+Just a few of the skills we count on our volunteers:

 - Writing and editing for the website